Emotional development: autistic children and teenagers

 Your child could clap their hands if they’re excited or squeeze a cushion or a sensory toy if they’re angry.
 Fidget toys from a sensory kit or stimming might also help.

-If your child’s sensory-seeking behaviour isn’t appropriate, you might be able to replace it with a different behaviour that meets the same sensory need.
-For example, if your child rocks, they could use a rocking chair instead.
-If they pick their skin, they could fiddle with rings or a bracelet or pick off clear nail polish instead.
+If your child’s sensory-seeking behaviour is hurting them, you might be able to replace it with another behaviour that meets the same sensory need.
+For example, if your child picks their skin, they could fiddle with rings or a bracelet or pick off clear nail polish instead.

 Your child could go for a walk, get a drink of water, or find a quiet place to sit.